Investing in France from Switzerland: Mortgage Guide 2026

 Where to invest from Switzerland?

-Buying remotely: procedures and legal security
+Buying remotely: process and legal security

-Costs to anticipate:
+Costs to plan for:

 📋 Checklist before signing:

-Purchased offer accepted in writing
+Purchase offer accepted in writing

-Sales agreement signed + deposit paid
+Preliminary agreement signed + security deposit paid

 Financing approved by the bank